 For investment securities available for sale where quoted prices are not available, fair values are calculated based on market prices of similar securities (Level 2).
 In determining the fair value of investment securities available for sale categorized as Level 2, we obtain a report from a nationally recognized broker-dealer detailing the fair value of each investment security we hold as of each reporting date.
 The broker-dealer uses observable market information to value our fixed income securities, with the primary source being a nationally recognized pricing service.
 The fair value of the municipal securities is based on a proprietary model maintained by the broker-dealer.
-We review all of the broker-dealer supplied quotes on the securities we own as of the reporting date for reasonableness based on our understanding of the market provided to us and they are based on observable market data, they have been categorized as Level 2 within the fair value hierarchy.
+We review all of the broker-dealer supplied quotes on the securities we own as of the reporting date for reasonableness based on our understanding of the marketplace, and we consider any credit issues related to the bonds.
+As we have not made any adjustments to the market quotes provided to us and they are based on observable market data, they have been categorized as Level 2 within the fair value hierarchy.